mrkskk/qmk_firmware/users/mrkskk/readme.md

 * [`process_records.h`](process_records.h)

 ### Leader
-The leader is used as a text expansion tool.
+The leader is mostly used as a text expansion tool.
 I avoid pushing some of these details to GitHub through a file called ```secrets.h```.
-I do this by using [metheon](https://github.com/metheon/qmk_firmware/tree/metheon/users/metheon)'s interpretation of a code originally written by [Drashna](https://github.com/qmk/qmk_firmware/tree/master/users/drashna).
-Check them out for more on this.

 Files:

 * [`leader.c`](leader.c)
 * [`leader.h`](leader.h)

 ### Encoders
 The Encoder code should get updated for better readability.
 Basicly, I compensate for the OS change so they work both Mac OS and Windows.

 Files: